 - Create Listener binding the cert for App Proxy Apps FQDN

-2. Add the IP of Azure AD App Proxy as back-end target
+2. Add the hostname of Azure AD App Proxy application as back-end target

 - The logic: Point the DNS to Application Gateway instead to App Proxy Application, and point the application gateway to that CNAME, and override the naming bind in the listener of Application Gateway